Quipster99/deep_command/deep_command_gdd.md

 The elevator is the primary vertical transportation mechanism, allowing personnel and equipment to move between layers.

 **Placement Rules**:
-- Can be placed on any excavated tile on any layer
-- Acts as a 1-tile or multi-tile structure (exact size TBD)
-- To access the layer below, an elevator must be placed directly beneath an existing elevator
+- Occupies a 2x2 footprint that snaps to grid-aligned even coordinates on every serviced layer
+- Requires matching 2x2 construction on consecutive layers to form a continuous shaft
 - Creates a continuous vertical shaft when stacked through multiple layers
+- Cannot share tiles with other rooms or props

 **Strategic Considerations**:
 - **Multiple Shafts**: Players can build several independent elevator systems